TADSGroup/kernelequationlearning/README.md

 ## Conda Environments

-We use two conda environments since the compatibility of the kernel implementation and the neural based implementation are different.
+We use two separate conda environments due to compatibility issues between the kernel-based implementation and the neural-based implementation.

 - `keql_env`: Main environment to run the kernel methods for equation learning.